 For more than a decade my husband and I have known that we were called to create a retreat center where people can gather for classes, fellowship, and short stays with like-minded others.
 We searched off and on for years trying to find the perfect property.
 We spent weekends with our realtor, Bernice Burns, visiting acreage with a vision to build a structure where we could live privately and host public spiritual events.
 Nothing we saw “called” to us, so we kept looking.

 We put off our search when my husband began having heart problems that led to having surgery.
 While recovering from surgery, he decided to look online for property, not expecting that anything would be available.
 Surprisingly, he found a 5-bedroom home on almost six acres close enough to Nashville that he could continue to drive back and forth to work.
 Houses in our area sell quickly and do not stay on the market long.
-So, with my husband one week post surgery and walking slowly and having some pain, we went to view the place.
+So, with my husband one week post surgery and walking slowly and with some pain, we went to view the place.

 At first it looked great, but upon further examination we saw a lot of work that would have to be done.
 So much work that we almost decided to pass on the house.
 But there was this calling we both felt.
 The nature spirits were excited to see us and I felt their presence the first time I set foot on the property.
-I knew this was the place to expand the ministry.
+I knew this was the place to expand our ministry.
 We put a contract on the house that same day.
 After some countering and tweaking, the sellers accepted our offer.

 Miracles abounded throughout this process.
 My husband was healing well but still needed a lot of bed rest.
 Within an hour of putting our house on the market we started having multiple requests to see our home.
-So many requests came in that we decided to to to a hotel while our house was receiving multiple offers above asking price.
-The first contract came in five hours after the MSL listing went live.
+So many requests came in that we decided to go to a hotel while our house was receiving multiple offers above asking price.
+The first contract came in five hours after the MLS listing went live.
 This kept our faith up as we faced challenges throughout this stressful process.

 Once the home inspection report came back on the house we were buying, we realized we were getting a real “fixer-upper” and there would be a lot more work than we originally anticipated–work that my husband could not do until he was fully recovered from surgery.
 But, another miracle occurred.
 Our house sold for 8 percent more than we were asking.
 We would be able to hire contractors to do the hardest of the manual labor for us.
 And, the “bidding war” on our house resulted in our accepting a cash offer with no contingencies–the buyers would even allow us to stay in our current home for up to two weeks after closing.
 This would allow us time to fix up the retreat house.